Doctor of Philosophy (Ph.D.) in Atmospheric Science

 The doctoral program in atmospheric science requires a minimum of sixty hours: 30 hours of course work and 30 hours of dissertation research.
 Programs are planned with the advisor and then approved by the student's dissertation committee.
 Such approval must be secured at latest by the second month of the second semester of study.
 Changes in the approved program can be initiated by the student at any time but must be approved by the advisor and the committee.
 A Degree Program Sheet is used for your plan of study starting in the second year and must be completed and submitted before Comprehensive Exams.

-Two-day (non-credit) orientation before classes begin in the fall semester
+- Half-day (non-credit) orientation before classes begin in the fall semester of your first year

 Up to 12 hours of independent study may be used towards course work.